mo-rahdar/Mo-Rahdar/README.md

+**Hi There 👋**

-- 👋 Hi, My name is Mohammad.
+My name is Mohammad.
 Thanks for taking the time to view my GitHub Profile.

 - 👀 I’m interested in Business Analytics, Statistical Analysis, and Machine Learning
+- 🌱 I’m currently developing a machine learning course

 <!---